zentangle-dao/attack-a-thon/README.md

 2. Second place: **0.35%**
 3. Third place: **0.15%**

-The funds will come from the Genesis Sale scheduled for **Friday, 2022-03-04, 18:00 UTC**.
+The funds will come from the ZenTangle Avatars Genesis Sale scheduled for **Friday, 2022-03-04, 18:00 UTC**.

 The ZenTangle Attack-a-Thon runs for around 10 days: it starts on the 18th of February 2022 at 1800 UTC and ends on the 28th of February 2022 at 1800 UTC.